Computer history - 1998

 Saehan's MPMan became the first MP3 player released in Japan to the public in the spring of 1998.

 Other computer events in 1998

-Adobe Photoshop 5.0 is released in May of 1998.
+Adobe Photoshop 5.0 was released in May 1998.

-AGP 2.0 is introduced in May of 1998.
+AGP (accelerated graphics port) 2.0 was introduced in May 1998.

-Perl 5.005 is released July 22, 1998.
+Perl 5.005 was released on July 22, 1998.

-The DMCA is passed on October 28, 1998.
+The DMCA (Digital Millennium Copyright Act) was passed on October 28, 1998.

-The Triple Data Encryption Algorithm is introduced.
+The Triple Data Encryption Algorithm was introduced in 1998.

-The ActionScript programming language is introduced.
+The ActionScript programming language was introduced in 1998.

 New computer products and services introduced in 1998